Far Cry 5

-Synopsis – Cult leader known as “The Father” runs the cult nicknamed “The Family” or formally known as Project at Eden’s Gate in Hope County, Montana, where he plans to enact an aggressor force against the government and outsiders against their cause.
+Synopsis – Cult leader known as “The Father” runs the cult nicknamed “The Family” or formally known as Project at Eden’s Gate in Hope County, Montana.
+His plans are to enact an aggressor force against the government and any outsiders against their cause.
 The player takes the role of a junior deputy who arrives just as things are kicking off.
 The identity of the junior deputy is unknown at this point, gender and race is to be announced at a later date.

 The character trailers at the end appear to be allied characters the player should expect to link up with at some point throughout the game.

-From the featured image we see a modern Bow & Arrow, I expect the same guns in previous Far Cry games like AK-47 Assault Rifles, Grenade Launchers, Hand Grenades, Knife, etc. The character trailer after the initial announcement trailer showed a mini-gun attachment to the prop plane indicating a potential in dogfights.
-In the featured image a spray-painted red design across what appears to be a German Shepherd Wolf mix opens the possibility for animal style combat where Far Cry thrives.
+From the featured image we see a modern Bow & Arrow, we can expect the same guns in previous Far Cry games like AK-47 assault rifles, grenade launchers, hand grenades, knife, etc. The character trailer released after the initial announcement trailer showed a mini-gun attachment to the prop plane indicating a potential in dogfights.
+In the featured image a spray-painted red design across what appears to be a German Shepherd-Wolf mix opens the possibility for animal style combat where Far Cry thrives.

-Muscle cars, Big Tractor Trailer Trucks like Optimus Prime minus the alien transformation, ATV’s, Dirt Bikes, Helicopters, all the typical forms of transportation one would expect to find in a heavily dominated mountainous terrain filled with uneven landscapes.
+Muscle cars, big tractor trailer trucks like Optimus Prime minus the alien transformation, ATV’s, dirt bikes, helicopters, all the typical forms of transportation one would expect to find in a heavily dominated mountainous terrain filled with uneven landscapes, what could go wrong?

 Evil Antagonist on-par with Vaas and Pagan Min